 Though it may sound pretty technical to a beginner, creating and using filters at your AOL email account is actually very simple and offers a lot of convenience and tremendous time savings.

-Sign in from the AOL login page with the username and password and follow the steps below to automatically sort emails you receive.
+Sign in from the AOL login page with the username and password and follow the steps below to create filters and automatically sort incoming emails.

-- Immediately, a pop-up is displayed and it awaits your inputs to create an AOL email filter [Slide 4].
-As an example, I shall be telling you how to automatically move the deluge of email messages you get from Facebook into a separate folder aptly named "Facebook.
+- Immediately, a pop-up is displayed and it awaits your inputs to create an AOL email filter [Slide 5].
+As an example, I shall be detailing how to automatically move the deluge of email messages you get from Facebook into a separate folder aptly named “Facebook.

-- Click on "Move to folder" to bring up a small menu that lists the AOL email account folders you can use.
-Assuming you want to keep the Facebook messages segregated from the rest, choose "New Folder" [Slide 7].
+- Click on “Move to folder” to bring up a small menu that lists the AOL email account folders you can use [Slide 8].
+Assuming you want to keep the Facebook messages segregated from the rest, choose “New Folder” [Slide 9].

-- AOL informs you that the new folder has been created and, for your convenience, selects it in the "Move to folder" list [Slide 10].
+- AOL informs you that the new folder has been created [Slide 12] and, for your convenience, selects it in the “Move to folder” list [Slides 13].

-You can create more filters at your AOL email account to further organize incoming messages.
-These filters can also be prioritized by dragging them up and down the list.
+You can create more filters at your AOL email account to further organise incoming messages.
+These filters can also be prioritised by dragging them up and down the list.

 Why should you sort messages with AOL filters?